Susan Rothenberg: The Height The Width The Weight

 Looking at a Rothenberg painting is an existential experience.
 Best known for introducing imagery into minimalist abstraction and bringing a new sensitivity to figuration, two of the most important threads that run through her work are the human touch and the nature of human engagement.

-A group of major works will be exhibited in the gallery at the Frans Halsstraat, including The Height The Width The Weight (2009-2010), a painting depicting disembodied hands that encircle a pinkish aureole surrounded by a flurry of blue brushstrokes.
+Nine major works will be exhibited in the gallery at the Frans Halsstraat, including The Height The Width The Weight (2009-2010), a painting depicting disembodied hands that encircle a pinkish aureole surrounded by a flurry of blue brushstrokes.
 Another presented work is The Master (2008), depicting various marionette body parts strewn over the canvas, while remnants of the arms of a lonely puppeteer dangle a remaining piece of string into the grey vacuum of the canvas, still trying to regain control.

 Red, also from 2008, takes the viewer one step further.
 Here the fragments: heads, arms and legs, become a visual aid serving to demonstrate how the human shape can be transformed into a study of space and form.
 On the surface, this combination of flat ground and abstracted figuration leaves little room for narrative; however, Rothenberg’s paintings often leave just enough for viewers to do their own storytelling.